-Administrative offices located in the student center include the Center for Leadership and Involvement, Judicial Affairs, Clarion Students' Association (CSA), Conference and Event Services and the Pennsylvania State Employees Credit Union (PSECU) e-Center.
+Administrative offices located in the student center include Student Engagement and Development, Student Conduct and Community Development, LGBTQ+, Clarion Students' Association (CSA), Conference and Event Services and the Pennsylvania State Employees Credit Union (PSECU) e-Center.
 Seven student organizations also have offices in the student center, including: Allies, the Black Student Union, the Advisory Board for Leadership & Engagement (ABLE), the Interfraternity and Panhellenic councils, Interhall Council, Student Senate and the University Activities Board (UAB).
 An information desk is located on the second floor of the student center and serves as a central location to sign up for RSO trips and events and purchase tickets for university activities, such as the CampusFest concert.